After 2 years in Vienna, we give you our tips for activities and things to do during summer in Vienna

 - Youth hostels: Beds in dormitories are available from about €12 per person on Hostelworld.
 It is probably the most economical option for solo travelers and also the one that allows you to meet people the most.

-- Airbnb is also a good option.
+- Renting an apartment is also a good option.
 Whether in "private room" mode or in whole accommodation, it is often not very expensive for a good level of comfort.
-You can check out the best options for Vienna on AirBnb or the apartment we rented on our last visit in 2019

 Vienna in 3 days or a Week-end: things to see and do